 Emergency Rental Assistance Program (ERAP): this program provides back rent for people facing eviction and security deposits for people needing to move.
 Programs such as ERAP that prevent families and individuals from becoming homeless with a small investment at the right time are very cost effective.

-Investment required to make significant progress: restoration of funding to $12M.
+Investment required to make significant progress: $12M.